modifyhq/readme-example/README.md

 ## Configure your layout

-By default, your layout is set to live preview, with editor and preview views.
+By default, your layout is configured with text editor and preview views.

-You can configure your layout using the view selector dropdowns.
+You can configure this using the view selector dropdowns.

 ## Markdown/MDX docs

 The editor supports real-time collaboration on markdown (we support most of the [GFM](https://github.github.com/gfm/) spec) and [MDX](https://mdxjs.com/).

-To add a markdown file, hover over a directory in your connector's tree, hit the plus icon and create a new file.
+To add a markdown or MDX file, hover over a directory in your connector's tree, hit the plus icon and create a new file.

 You can use the editor's toolbar to add markdown syntax and the palette on the right to add MDX, diagrams and relationships.